skosch/YinYangFit/docs/source/index.markdown

 are most easily perceived as coherent objects, while more concave contours add visual complexity at the expense of *prägnanz*.
-Of course, the preference for convex shapes would not be possible if V4 contour detectors were not also overwhelmingly tuned for convex contour fragments.{sn}As we know they are, as demonstrated by studies like
+Of course, the preference for convex shapes would not be possible if V4 contour detectors were not also overwhelmingly tuned for convex contour fragments.{sn}As we know they are, thanks to studies like
 <nobr>[this one](https://doi.org/10.1152/jn.2001.86.5.2505)<span class="oa" title="Open
 Access"></span></nobr> and <nobr>[this
 one](https://doi.org/10.1152/jn.01265.2006)<span class="oa" title="Open